-Underrated attraction: The location – Taggerty is within easy reach of prime visitor spots.
+Underrated attraction: The location – Taggerty is within easy reach of many prime visitor spots.

 Budget tip: Mountain biking in these parts is spectacular.
 And free!

-The busy city of Traralgon is spotted in the heart of the Latrobe Valley in the Gippsland region, ensuring it’s a versatile destination for a weekend getaway.
-Use this as a base for further regional exploration, or stay close to experience all that the Latrobe Valley’s largest city has to offer.
+This lively destination is spotted at the heart of the Latrobe Valley in the Gippsland region, ensuring it’s a versatile destination for a weekend getaway.
+Use Traralgon as a base for regional adventures further afield or stay close to experience all that the Latrobe Valley’s largest city has to offer.

-Best outdoor attraction: The 45min drive north to the delightful old gold town of Walhalla is full of riches.
+Best outdoor attraction: Take the 45min drive north to reach the delightful old gold town of Walhalla.

 Best rainy-day attraction: Visit the sprinkling of cellar doors around the city.
 Narkoojee is a solid pick and includes an excellent restaurant.

-Underrated attraction: At risk of sounding biased, the Parky's Adventure Ropes Course at BIG4 Traralgon hits the spot for adventure lovers.
+Underrated attraction: At risk of sounding biased, the Parky's Adventure Ropes Course at BIG4 Traralgon is compelling.

-Budget tip: Exploring nearby Tarra Bulga National Park is essential.
-Towering trees, fantastic ferns, wonderful waterfalls, and much more.
+Budget tip: Traversing nearby Tarra Bulga National Park is essential.
+Uncover towering trees, fantastic ferns, wonderful waterfalls, and much more.

 A crowd-pulling fixture along the Great Ocean Road, Apollo Bay is another leading seaside town that proves instantly gripping for holidaymakers.
-There’s no wonder it’s so popular for weekend escapes from Melbourne.
+It's no surprise as to why it’s so popular for weekend escapes from Melbourne.

 Best outdoor attraction: Bring the camera and admire incredible scenery from Marriners Lookout.

-Best rainy-day attraction: Fascinating shipwreck stories abound at Apollo Bay museum.
+Best rainy-day attraction: Fascinating shipwreck stories abound at Apollo Bay Museum (limited opening hours).

-Budget tip: The foreshore-based Apollo Bay Community Market each Saturday has more stalls than a learner driver.
+Budget tip: The foreshore-based Apollo Bay Community Market each Saturday delivers more stalls than your average learner driver.

-With its positioning on the Goulburn River and in the heart of a rich produce-growing and agricultural area, Shepparton presents a feeling far removed from busy city life.
-Unwind in pleasant surrounds and take advantage of easy exploration of superb visitor attractions.
+With its positioning on the Goulburn River and in the heart of a rich produce-growing and agricultural area, Shepparton presents a feeling far removed from big-city life.
+Unwind in pleasant surrounds and take advantage of easy exploration of outstanding visitor attractions.

 Budget tip: Pack the picnic basket and chill at Victoria Park Lake.

-Plant yourself in a town surrounded by a profusion of contrasting landscapes, which provides broad appeal.
-Although wider exploration of the High Country region is encouraged, Wangaratta makes a great base for a weekend escape from Melbourne owing to its many historical and natural attractions, interwoven with a buzzing events calendar.
+Plant yourself in a city surrounded by a profusion of contrasting landscapes, which provides broad interest.
+Although exploration of the wider High Country region is encouraged, Wangaratta makes a great base for a weekend escape from Melbourne owing to its many historical and natural attractions.

 Best outdoor attraction: Walking trails abound in magnificent Warby-Ovens National Park.